Electric Shock (cont.)

 - In children older than 12 years, most electrical injuries result from exploring and activities around high-power systems.
 Explain to adolescent children that they should not climb on power towers, play near transformer systems, or explore electrified train rails or other electrical systems.

-- Use caution when outdoors during a thunderstorm containing lightning.
-Protect yourself from lightning strikes by seeking shelter in a sturdy building or crouching low and away from trees and metal objects (golf clubs, metal baseball bats) if caught outdoors.
+- Use caution when outdoors during a thunderstorm with lightning.
+Protect yourself from lightning strikes by seeking shelter in a sturdy building or crouching low and stay away from trees and metal objects (golf clubs, metal baseball bats) if caught outdoors.
 If you are fishing, swimming, surfing or standing in water, get out of the water immediately and seek appropriate shelter.

 Patient Comments & Reviews